Get help with common issues related to the Cloudflare DNS app.

 Cloudflare's authoritative DNS services are free of charge and Cloudflare does not limit DNS queries for a domain on the Cloudflare network.

 Cloudflare is the fastest DNS provider in the world, with the fastest speed overall for any DNS provider.

 How many DNS records can I have per domain?

-The limit per domain is 3,500 records.
-If you’d like to add more than the limit for a domain, contact us describing the use case and the need for more record types.
+If you're an Enterprise customer and would like to add more than the limit for a domain, contact us describing the use case and the need for more record types.